-Incorporating a business in Delaware has many advantages over incorporating a business in your home state.
+Incorporating in Delaware has many advantages over incorporating a business in your home state.
 Before explaining the advantages of incorporating in Delaware, it is important to know you are eligible to run your business as a Delaware corporation or a Delaware LLC no matter where you live.
 A business operating almost anywhere can be incorporated in Delaware.
 Neither a Delaware LLC, nor a Delaware corporation, are required to have an office or business address in Delaware.
 For an address, Delaware only requires the appointment of a Registered Agent with a physical address within Delaware to receive service of process and notices from Delaware Secretary of State.
 Choosing a reliable Registered Agent will ensure it is available for the full life of your company in order to maintain good standing with Delaware Secretary of State’s Division of Corporations.

 Why Incorporate in Delaware?